Charleston Cougars women's basketball: History

 The College of Charleston women Maroons were first formed in 1919.
 Pierrine Smith Byrd, who would become the College's first female graduate in 1922, was the team's first captain.
+Under head coach Nancy Wilson, the Cougars appeared in the AIAW National Division II Championship Game three times from 1980 to 1982.

-They joined the Trans America Athletic Conference (now known as the ASUN Conference) in 1991.
-They joined the Southern Conference in 1998.
-They joined the CAA in 2013.
-They have made the Women's Basketball Invitational in 2010, 2013, and 2014. they have made the Semifinals in the former and the latter year.
+The Cougars moved up to NCAA Division I and joined the Trans America Athletic Conference (now known as the ASUN Conference) in 1991.
+They joined the Southern Conference in 1998, and later joined the Coastal Athletic Association in 2013.